CM points on Shimura curves via QM-equivariant isogeny volcanoes: Background

 \subsection{Decompositions of QM abelian surfaces with CM}

-There are strong analogies between QM abelian surfaces and elliptic curves, earning them the moniker of ``fake elliptic curves'' in the literature.
 Restricting to the case of a QM abelian surface $(A,\iota)$ with CM over $\mathbb{C}$, we have seen that in fact $A$ is isogenous to a square of an elliptic curve with CM.
-Through a correspondence between QM abelian surfaces with CM and equivalance classes of certain binary quadratic forms, Shioda--Mitani \cite{SM74} proved the following strengthening of this fact:
+Through a correspondence between QM abelian surfaces with CM and equivalance classes of certain binary quadratic forms, Shioda--Mitani \cite[Thm.
+4.1]{SM74} proved the following strengthening of this fact:

 \begin{theorem}[Shioda--Mitani] If $(A,\iota)/\mathbb{C}$ is a QM abelian surface with $K$-CM for an imaginary quadratic field $K$, then there exist $K$-CM elliptic curves $E_1, E_2$ over $\mathbb{C}$ such that